Elysia-simp/Pride-Shader/README.md

 that should be it really just report any bugs/errors I've made

-Errors related to normals cannot be repremanded at this time due to asset studio's lack of tagent export
+Errors related to normals cannot be fixed at this time due to asset studio's lack of tagent export

 also asset ripper does not work with this game